 The report comes amid a summer of record-breaking heat across the country.
 Last month was among the hottest Julys ever recorded.
 The scorching temperatures have strained electric grids in Texas, the West and the Midwest.
 With volatile gas prices, coal plants shuttering, declining hydropower, and extreme heat, the U.S. electric grid has struggled to meet demand.
 First Street’s new report signals there’s not much relief in sight.

-This story was originally published by Grist with the headline Summer forecast: Extreme heat with a chance of rolling blackouts on May 20, 2022.
+This story was originally published by Grist with the headline “The results will be dire”: Extreme heat to impact a quarter of US by midcentury on Aug 16, 2022.